Healing the Mind Naturally: Chinese Medicine Approaches for Mental Wellness

 From a certain perspective, Chinese Medicine can be considered an art form.
 That means that it changes as we do.
 No two people are alike, even if they suffer from what sounds like the same symptoms.
 In this way, your treatment becomes highly individualized.
 For example, there are five elements in Chinese Medicine.
 Each of these elements manifests through two different organs.
 One yin and one yang to represent the duality of our world.
 The yin organs are the ones which hold our spirits, and our emotions.

 When it comes to psycho-emotional imbalances in the system, we often look to these organs.
 The liver tends to hold onto anger, rage and resentment.
 The spleen is associated with anxiety, overthinking, rumination and lack of grounding.
 The kidneys are associated with fear.
 The emotions of the lungs are grief and sadness.
 And last but not least, the heart, whose emotional expression when it's not in harmony, energetically speaking, is a lack of joy or passion in life.
 As practitioners of Chinese Medicine, our job is to help restore balance to help your body better adapt to the stressors of life.
+We help facilitate this mind-body healing.
 Wherever a patient is feeling stuck, we help to move things along so the weight of the world feels a little lighter.
 This is why most patients notice a feeling of having more energy and clarity with consistent acupuncture treatments.
+Unlike other medical approaches, acupuncture promotes natural emotional healing.

 Is there a connection between my emotional health and my physical health?